StokersWebsite/.github/profile/readme.md

 #### I made this using React JS because I had never used Javascript and I would love to learn it since it is growing in popularity and it seemed to be handy in the future.

 ### Back-End
 #### For the websites backend I used ASP.Net / C#.
 I picked this because I already had experience with this and since I already picked a (for me) new frontend framework and language I felt like this was the best option.
 Because this way I would still learn a lot of new things but I would also be able to have some functionality.
-For the group project we chose for a micro-service structure but I felt this was way to over complicated for my personal project.
+For the group project we chose for a micro-service structure but this would be over engineering, which would be a waste of time.
 That's why I just have 1 API which can get all the activities and add new activities.
 ![Swagger Gif](https://github.com/StokersWebsite/.github/blob/1899216aaaadb96c6db2d5a38fde6bf4e5d6e958/Images/swagger.gif)

 [Back to table of contents](#table-of-contents)